Stalin retains seasoned leaders, Cabinet to have 34 ministers | Politics

-DMK president M K Stalin's Cabinet, including him, would be 34-member strong and he has retained senior leaders like Duraimurugan and over a dozen shall be ministers for the first time.
+DMK president M K Stalin's Cabinet, including him, would be 34-member strong and he has retained senior leaders like Duraimurugan and 15 shall be ministers for the first time.

 Chief Minister-designate Stalin's list of persons to be appointed as ministers along with their portfolios has been approved by Governor Banwarilal Purohit, a Raj Bhavan release here said.

+Duraimurugan is among 18 former Ministers who have been inducted in the Cabinet.

-Former Chennai Mayor Ma Subramanian and party's north Chennai strongman, P K Sekarbabu are among those who would be first time Ministers.
+Former Chennai Mayor Ma Subramanian and party's north Chennai strongman, P K Sekarbabu are among the 15 who would be first time Ministers.

 Subramanian and Sekarbabu have been allocated the departments of Health and Family Welfare and Hindu Religious and Charitable Endowments respectively.